Bacuk001/tutorial-repository/tutorials/feeds/feed3.md

 ---

-1. To be on the safe side go ahead and stop your `iotmms` Java application.
+1. To be on the safe side go ahead and stop your `iotmms` Java application.ds

 [ACCORDION-BEGIN [STEP 1](Accordion component which contains Task Lists in Body)]